-In recognition of the unique threats that climate change poses to Northwest tribes’ natural and cultural resources and treaty rights, the NW CASC is committed to working with tribes that have reservations or natural and cultural resource interests within Oregon, Washington, and Idaho.
+In recognition of the unique threats that climate change poses to Northwest tribes’ natural and cultural resources and treaty rights, the Northwest Climate Adaptation Science Center (NW CASC) is committed to working with tribes that have reservations or natural and cultural resource interests within Oregon, Washington, and Idaho.
 The NW CASC’s interest in fostering lasting partnerships with Northwest tribes extends to all aspects of our work, including science planning and implementation, the allocation of funding for projects, and the creation of training and education opportunities.

 To better understand, communicate and promote climate resilience in Northwest tribal communities, we are partnering with the Affiliated Tribes of Northwest Indians (ATNI) to host a Tribal Climate Resilience Liaison.
 The liaison helps build tribal capacity for addressing climate change impacts on resources and practices of importance to individual tribal groups (including, but not limited to first foods, cultural resources, traditional practices and tribal rights), and provides support to tribal governments for developing climate vulnerability assessments and adaptation plans.
 The NW CASC is continually seeking ways to expand and improve engagement with tribes.

 The NW CASC is invested in helping NW tribes evaluate how their resources and ecosystems are affected by climate change.